mpnally/Terrifically-Simple-JSON/README.md

 2. The `name` of a name/value pair must correspond to a property or relationship in the state of the entity.
 3. The `value` of a name/value pair must be the value of the property referenced by the name.

-We think these restrictions are simply enforcing the simplest, most obvious and most natural way of using JSON.
+We think these restrictions are simply enforcing the most obvious and most natural way of using JSON.

 TS-JSON also defines three JSON properties, `_id`, `_idType` and `_isA`. `_id` is used to declare the identifier of the data model entity corresponding to a JSON object.